MasterScrat/Chatistics/README.md

 The Telegram API works differently: you will first need to setup Chatistics, then query your chat logs programmatically.
 This process is documented below.
 Exporting Telegram chat logs is very fast.

+### Skype

+**Warning:** Skype archives can take a long time to be ready for download - up to one hour in our experience.

+1. Login to your Skype account: https://go.skype.com/export
+2. Select the option to download your Conversations, and then select Submit request
+3. When your request is complete, you'll receive a notification in Skype with a link to view or download your file.
+   If you don't receive a notification in Skype, check the [export page](http://go.skype.com/export).
+   A link to download your files will also appear there once they are available to download.
+4. Click the Download button to download your files
+5. Extract the file called `messages.json` to `./raw_data/skype/`

 ## 2. Setup Chatistics

 First, install the required Python packages using conda: